texastribune/donation-builder/README.md

 ## Customizing Content

 On both the landing page and the premium membership page, there are four spots provided for you to showcase either images or videos to inform people what their donations will go toward supporting.
 You set them in the Showcase tab.
 See [this screenshot](https://www.dropbox.com/s/7av2y8xu5oaq8ea/Showcase_tab.png?dl=0).
+To showcase images, enter 'images' in the 'content_type' column, and to showcase videos, enter 'videos' in the 'content_type' column.

+If you selected images, upload the images of your choice and name them "image-one.pg" (This is the top featured image), "image-two.png", "image-three.png", and "image-four.png".

+If you selected videos, upload the videos of your choice and name them "video-one.pg" (This is the top featured video), "video-two.png", "video-three.png", and "video-four.png".
+You'll also need to set the Youtube link for your videos in the Showcase tab under "video_one", "video_two", "video_three", and "video_four".

+Labels for the images or videos can be set in the spreadsheet with the columns "label_one", "label_two", "label_three", and "label_four".

 ## Navigation Links